wwwjk366/think.data.science/content/authors/admin/_index.md

 "You can have data without information, but you cannot have information without data."

-I'm a accomplished data scientist and thought leader with 8 years of experience of machine learning and predictive modeling in finance, gaming and retail industries.
-I'm also a person with insatiable intellectual curiosity who is passionate about finding actionable insights hidden in vast amounts of raw data.
+I'm an accomplished data scientist and thought leader with 8+ years of experience of research and bring to market advance analytics and machine learning solutions.
+I have been extremely lucky to work in many different realms, including retail, finance, marketing and even gaming.
+I like data.
+Manipulating it, modeling it, making it (simulation), visualizing it and yes, even cleaning it.
+Also as a person with insatiable intellectual curiosity, I am passionate about finding actionable insights hidden in vast amounts of raw data.